stat545ubc-2021/AssignmentsB1_2-Aditi/Assignment_B1.md

 categories.

-Now imagine if we had to do this across a different categorical column or compare two different categorical columns or perform calculations on a different numerical column.
+Now imagine if we had to do this across a different categorical column or for two different categorical columns or perform calculations on a different numerical column.
 We would have to write multiple lines of `group_by` and `summarise` functions that take different input values.
 This would increase the probability of introducing errors into the code.
 To make it less error-prone and easier to follow, I will write my own